alexhkurz/BlocklyPrisonersDilemma/README.md

 https://github.com/alexhkurz/BlocklyPrisonersDilemma

-This has been developed illustrate how to tie a Blockly DSL to a backend that can be communicated with via HTTP requests.
+An example of how to tie a Blockly DSL to a backend that can be communicated with via HTTP requests.

 ## Functionality